-Proposed section 4.82 is another totally new provision (not contained in Bill C-55's predecessor, Bill C-42), and it has been criticized by some observers.
-It authorizes the Commissioner of the Royal Canadian Mounted Police (RCMP), the Director of the Canadian Security Intelligence Service (CSIS), and the persons they designate, to require certain passenger information (set out in the proposed schedule to the Act) from air carriers and operators of aviation reservation systems to be used and disclosed for transportation security purposes; national security investigations relating to terrorism; situations of immediate threat to the life, health or safety of a person; the enforcement of arrest warrants for offences punishable by five years or more of imprisonment; and arrest warrants under the Immigration Act and the Extradition Act.
-There is currently no statutory authority under which the RCMP and CSIS can require the production of passenger information.
+Section 4.82 is another provision not contained in the current Act.
+It authorizes the Commissioner of the Royal Canadian Mounted Police (RCMP), the Director of the Canadian Security Intelligence Service (CSIS), and the persons they designate, to require certain passenger information (set out in the proposed schedule to the Act) from air carriers and operators of aviation reservation systems, to be used and disclosed for transportation security purposes; national security investigations relating to terrorism; situations of immediate threat to the life or safety of a person; the enforcement of arrest warrants for offences punishable by five years or more of imprisonment and that are specified in the regulations; and arrest warrants under the Immigration and Refugee Protection Act and the Extradition Act.

-Proposed section 4.82 authorizes the Commissioner of the RCMP to designate persons to receive and analyze the information provided by air carriers and operators of aviation reservation systems and match it with any other information under the control of the RCMP.
-Similarly, the Director of CSIS is empowered to designate persons to receive and analyze such information and match it with any other information under the control of CSIS.
+Section 4.82 authorizes the Commissioner of the RCMP to designate persons to receive and analyze the information provided by air carriers and operators of aviation reservation systems and to match it with any other information under the control of the RCMP.
+Similarly, the Director of CSIS is empowered to designate persons to receive and analyze the information and match it with any other information under the control of CSIS.

-Persons designated by the Commissioner or Director for the above purposes may disclose any information provided under the provision, and any information obtained as a result of matching the information with other information, to each other.
+Persons designated by the Commissioner or Director may disclose any information provided under the provision, and any information obtained as a result of matching the information with other information, to each other.

-Persons designated by either official under proposed section 4.82 may disclose any information provided under the provision, or information obtained as a result of matching that information with other information, only in accordance with the disclosure regime set out in the provision (which stipulates specific disclosure purposes and parties to whom information can be disclosed) or for the purpose of complying with a subpoena or court order.
+Persons designated by either official under section 4.82 may disclose any information provided under the provision, or information obtained as a result of matching that information with other information, only in accordance with the disclosure regime set out in the provision (which stipulates specific disclosure purposes and parties to whom information can be disclosed) or for the purpose of complying with a subpoena or court order.